 Actuarial gains and losses result from the differences between the AAL amount computed by the actuary and those same amounts reflected in the required supplemental schedules as of the date of the actuarial report.
 The net actuarial gain or losses increases or decreases the unfunded AAL based on the annual actuarial valuation.
-The 2021 actuarial gains and losses were due to routine adjustments of actuarial assumptions and methodology, as well as normal experience gains and losses.
-The resulting actuarial gain was \$12,557,813.
-This was a much larger actuarial gain than is normally seen due primarily to the FY2021 actual investment.
+The 2022 actuarial gains and losses were due to routine adjustments of actuarial assumptions and methodology, as well as normal experience gains and losses.
+The resulting actuarial loss was \$(380,562).
+This actuarial loss was due primarily to the FY2022 actual investment return being significantly lower than the assumed rate of return.